Komagata Maru incident: Gurdit Singh's initial idea

 Gurdit Singh Sandhu, from Sarhali (not to be confused with Gurdit Singh Jawanda from Haripur Khalsa, a 1906 Indo-Canadian immigration pioneer), was a Singaporean businessman who was aware that Canadian exclusion laws were preventing Punjabis from immigrating there.
-He wanted to circumvent these laws by hiring a ship to sail from Calcutta to Vancouver.
+He wanted to circumvent these laws by hiring a ship to sail from Kolkata to Vancouver.
 His aim was to help his compatriots whose previous journeys to Canada had been blocked.

 Though Gurdit Singh was apparently aware of regulations when he chartered the ship Komagata Maru in January 1914, he continued with his enterprise in order to challenge the continuous journey regulation, in the hope of opening the door for immigration from India to Canada.

 At the same time, in January 1914, he publicly espoused the Ghadarite cause while in Hong Kong.
 The Ghadar Movement was an organization founded by Punjab residents of the United States and Canada in June 1913 with the aim of gaining India independence from British rule.
 It was also known as the Khalsa Association of the Pacific Coast.